 CenterPoint Energy Payment Scam Warning

 Utility scammers may impersonate CenterPoint Energy and claim that immediate payment is required to prevent disconnection.
-Be cautious when someone unexpectedly demands payment by prepaid card, gift card, cryptocurrency, wire transfer, or another unusual method.

 What to Do If You Did Not Authorize the Charge